 Marsh Sights at Bucktown Boardwalk

 Enjoy a leisurely stroll on the new Bucktown Marsh Boardwalk, part of the new Bucktown Harbor on Lake Pontchartrain.
-Along its 1,000 feet, you will be able to stop to learn about coastal issues.
-The boardwalk also features bird blinds as well as informational signs about plants, wildlife, fisheries and the coast.
+Along its 1,000 feet, you will find bird blinds as well as informational signs about plants, wildlife, fisheries and the coast.

 “This is something very close to home for a lot of people.
 They can come out, see some natural wetlands, enjoy the lake and enjoy the birdlife,” said John Lopez, director of the Lake Pontchartrain Basin Foundation's Coastal Sustainability Program.
 “It's just a reminder of the values we have with our coast and why it's so important."